abapGit/abapGit/docs/ref-exits.md

 ### CHANGE_PROXY_URL

-Deterime the proxy URL from the repository URL.
+Determine the proxy URL from the repository URL.

 ### CHANGE_PROXY_PORT

-Deterime the proxy port from the repository URL.
+Determine the proxy port from the repository URL.

 ### CHANGE_PROXY_AUTHENTICATION

-Deterime based on the repository URL if authentication is required when accessing the proxy.
+Determine based on the repository URL if authentication is required when accessing the proxy.

 ### CREATE_HTTP_CLIENT